 - film and television projects; and

 - radio projects.

 Film and television projects may be single programs or a series addressing significant figures, events, or ideas.
-Programs must be intended for national distribution.
+Programs receiving production grants may be either broadcast or disseminated online.
+But in either case they must be intended for national distribution.
 The Division of Public Programs welcomes projects ranging in length from short-form to broadcast-length video.

 Radio projects may involve single programs, limited series, or segments within an ongoing program.
 They may also develop new humanities content to augment existing radio programming or add greater historical background or humanities analysis to the subjects of existing programs.
-They may be intended for regional or national distribution.
+Programs receiving production grants may be either broadcast or disseminated online.
+They may be intended for national or regional distribution.

 NEH encourages projects that engage public audiences through multiple formats in the exploration of humanities ideas.
 Proposed projects might include complementary components to a film, television, or radio project.
-These components should deepen the audience’s understanding of the subject: for example, websites, mobile applications, museum exhibitions, book/film discussion programs, or podcasts.
+These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, websites, mobile applications, museum exhibitions, or podcasts.

 In the last five competitions the Media Projects: Production Grants program received an average of forty applications.
 The program made an average of six awards per competition, for a funding ratio of 15 percent.

 The number of applications to an NEH grant program can vary widely from competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from firstname.lastname@example.org .